The Vandrevala Foundation is a non-profit organisation that aims to

 from mental health problems and illnesses in India

-The Vandrevala Foundation is founded and funded by Priya Hiranandani-Vandrevala and Cyrus Vandrevala.
+The Vandrevala Foundation was founded and funded by Priya Hiranandani-Vandrevala and Cyrus Vandrevala in 2008.
 The charity aims to provide significant aid and funding for those suffering from mental health issues in India.
-Current programmes include:

 A national mental health Initiative in India, with an anti-stigma campaign to dispel negative beliefs about mental illnesses.